khmild/S42B_Intellistep/README.md

 - M500 (ex M500) - Saves the currently loaded parameters into flash
 - M501 (ex M501) - Loads all saved parameters from flash
 - M502 (ex M502) - Wipes all parameters from flash, then reboots the system
 - M907 (ex M907 R750, M907 I500) - Sets or gets the RMS(R) or Peak(P) current in mA.
 If dynamic current is enabled, then the accel(A), idle(I), and/or max(M) can be set or retrieved.
-If no value is set, then the current RMS current (no dynamic current) or the accel, idle, and max terms (dynamic current) will be returned.
+If no value is set, then the current RMS current (not dynamic current) or the accel, idle, and max terms (dynamic current) will be returned.

 ## Credits